 – conduct periodic monitoring with employees to understand if the strategy is working and make timely changes if needed;

 Often the main problem faced by the knowledge manager is the difficulty in finding information within the knowledge.
-A well-structured knowledge base, in fact, isn’t always enough to allow the employees to find what they need.
+A well-structured knowledge base isn’t always enough to allow employees to find what they need.
 This requires the use of knowledge management software to speed up the search for information, along with the creation of content to fill gaps in the documentation.

 Having an external consultant for corporate knowledge is recommended for small to medium-sized companies where it is sufficient to set up an initial strategy that requires periodic or sporadic updates.
 In cases where there is a large amount of documentation, the knowledge management consultant may not be sufficient, preferring an internal resource that knows more about the functioning and structure of the company, working directly within it.

-While the knowledge manager and the knowledge consultant are, in majority, linked to the documentation management, a more specific figure into the documentation creation is the Chief Knowledge Curator.
+While the knowledge manager and the knowledge consultant are linked to documentation management, a more specific role in content creation is the Chief Knowledge Curator.